Blog: Internet Of Things

 Nearly all of the published research on IoT vulnerabilities focus on the device.
 A lot of the training available focuses on attacking the device.

-But it is only a tiny part of the picture.
+But that is only a tiny part of the picture.
 If this is all you focus on, you will leave the rest of your system exposed to risk.

 When it comes down to it, a real-world IoT system is far more complex.
 There are few other systems where you are responsible for so much:

 - The operating system that runs on the devices